ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteDeploymentGuide.md

 ======================================================================================================

-Exchange Server EAS Protocol Test Suites are implemented as synthetic clients running against a server-side implementation of a given Exchange protocol.
+Exchange Server EAS Protocol Test Suites are implemented as synthetic clients running against the server-side implementation of a given Exchange protocol.
 They are designed in a client-to-server relationship and were originally developed for the in-house testing of Microsoft Open Specifications.
 Test suites have been used